marcusinthesky/Word2Risk/paper/Draft Submission.md

 In a paper by @Bengio2003, a feed-forward neural network is used with one hidden layer to predict a word's skip-gram [@Alexandrescu2006].
 Using the output of this hidden layer, @Bengio2003 demonstrate the value of this approach in extracting rich word-vectors which accurately capture the semantic meaning of words in a continuous vector space.
 While this technique remains tractable on small datasets and dictionaries, a breakthrough came with @Mikolov2013a and @Mikolov2013b who used negative sampling on words' skip-grams as a tool to re-parameterize the model into something more computationally tractable [@Goldberg2014].
 This technique has been extended by @Quoc2014 in a method commonly referred to as Doc2Vec, which aims to find documents representations by using the same negative sample technique discussed by @Mikolov2013b.

-Word2vec, introduced by @Mikolov2013a, is seen to be a very popular technique across Machine Learning Methodologies for its ability to create state-of-the-art word embeddings.
-Word2vev is a neural network method used to produce high-dimensional vector representations of each word or document in a vector space.
+Word2Vec, introduced by @Mikolov2013a, is seen to be a very popular technique across Machine Learning Methodologies for its ability to create state-of-the-art word embeddings.
+Word2Vec is a neural network method used to produce high-dimensional vector representations of each word or document in a vector space.
 Locations of the words relevant to each other in the vector space determine the semantic relationships between the words and Word2Vec is able to capture sentiment based similarity between words.
-Word2vec can be implemented using continuous Bag-of-Words (CBOW)  and skip-gram approaches.
+Word2Vec can be implemented using continuous Bag-of-Words (CBOW)  and skip-gram approaches.
 In the original study the quality of vector representations was evaluated using an analogical reasoning task [@Mikolov2013a].
 This used five types of semantic language questions and nine types of syntactic questions.
 The questions were created firstly by manually pairing lists of similar words and thereafter questions were created by connecting two pairs.
-For example, a list of 68 american cities and the states they belong to was made.
+For example, a list of 68 American cities and the states they belong to was made.
 The question was correctly answered if the closest word to the vector computed is the same as the question.
 Questions were correctly answered with an accuracy of around 60% [@Mikolov2013a].
 In a follow-up study using the same analogical reasoning task [@Mikolov2013a], @Mikolov2013b used the skip-gram model accompanied by various new efficiency techniques such as negative sampling, hierarchical softmax and the subsampling of frequent words which markedly improved results with an accuracy of 72%.

 Whilst Word2Vec has shown success in these  applications [@Mikolov2013a, @Mikolov2013b], its use in the prediction of both sentiment and stock price has shown limited success [@Quoc2014, @Cortis2017, @Sohangir2018].
 While many explanations may exist for these findings, one primary reason can be drawn from the technique itself;  while negative sampling methods do provide semantically meaningful word embeddings in a high dimensional vector space, there exists no surety that some function exists to map these word vectors to some sentiment domain, given that these embeddings are trained on context rather than sentiment.
 Additionally, parsing is an issue when sentiments associated with words becomes too rich, forming knots.